servo/servo.org/_posts/2025-06-03-this-month-in-servo.md

 * `asyncClipboard.readText` (@Gae24, #36689)
 * `Stylesheet.type` (@simonwuelker, #37126)

+Our layout and CSS support continues to improve.
+This month, we improved our page background sizing and style computation (@mrobinson, @Loirooriol, #36917, #37147) and added support for `wavy` and `double` for the `text-decoration-line` property (@mrobinson, #37079).
+We also fixed bugs relating to transforms (both invertible and non-invertible) (@Loirooriol, #36749, #37147), and addressed sizing issues for tables and flex containers (@stevennovaryo, @Loirooriol, #36703, #36993, #36980, #37024, #37011), Finally, we fixed missing underlines on macOS (@mrobinson, #37029).

+TODO: text-decoration-line screenshot

 Additionally, HTMLVideoElement can be used as an image source for 2D canvas APIs (@tharkum, #37135), ImageBitmap objects can be serialized and transferred via `postMessage` (@tharkum, #37101), media elements redraw properly whenever their size changes (@tharkum, #37056), polygon image map areas are clickable (@arihant2math, #37064), `<select>` elements are redrawn when their contents change (@simonwuelker, #36958), and `GPU.preferredCanvasFormat` returns platform-appropriate values (@arihant2math, #37073).

 We fixed a number of bugs where Servo's behaviour did not match relevant specifications: